phiflip/YOLOLab/README.md

 # YOLOv8Lab
 <img src="https://github.com/phiflip/YOLOv8Lab/blob/main/icons/YOLOv8Lab_final_icon_nobackgorund_highRes.png" width="200" alt="ModVegePy main logo type">
 </div>
 Welcome to the YOLOv8Lab repository, a dedicated platform for setting up and using YOLOv8 for object detection tasks in educational settings.
-This repository serves as a hub for individuals interested in configuring and deploying YOLOv8 for custom object detection.
 <br />
 <br />
 This repository and code is based on the YOLOv8 project by: Jocher, G., Chaurasia, A., & Qiu, J. (2023).
 Ultralytics YOLO (Version 8.0.0)